-The 2002 WWMP concluded that the long-term growth of Halton would require the construction in stages of a new water treatment plant that will have an ultimate capacity of 220 ML/d.
+The 2002 Master Plan concluded that the long-term growth of Halton would require the construction in stages of a new water treatment plant that will have an ultimate capacity of 220 ML/d.
 The first stage of this new plant (Burloak) is now complete and commissioned.

-This new supply is critical to meet the Region's medium and long-term growth projections for both the 407 West Employment Area and the Region.
+This new supply is critical to meet the Region's medium and long-term growth projections for both the 407 West Employment Area and the Region as a whole.